-Max Forster is a Canadian trumpet player, producer, bandleader, arranger and multi-instrumentalist who splits his time between Toronto and Hamilton, Ontario.
+Max Forster is a Canadian trumpet player, producer, bandleader, arranger and multi-instrumentalist based in Toronto, Canada.
 His eclectic musical tastes have led him to work with a wide variety of groups and artists across styles, including jazz, hip hop, brass band, electronic, klezmer, Balkan, and more.
-He is currently involved in a wide range of projects including Bangerz Brass, Queen Kong, The Cy Youngs, and The Toronto Klezmer Society, and has over 20 recording credits to his name.
+He is currently involved in a wide range of projects including Bangerz Brass, Queen Kong, The Lemon Bucket Orkestra, and The Toronto Klezmer Society, and has over 20 recording credits to his name.

 Growing up in Hamilton, Ontario, Max's first involvement with music was playing guitar and drums and running rock and metal bands in his teen years.
 Through his high school band program, where he was constantly learning any instrument he could get his hands on, he developed a love for the unique experience and physicality of the trumpet.
 After a one-year stint at York University, Max transferred to the University of Toronto, where he earned an Honours Bachelor of Music in Jazz Performance.